code-schreiber/NoisePercolator/README.md

 Become an early access tester at https://play.google.com/apps/testing/com.toolslab.noisepercolator

-######Technical details and used technologies
+###### Technical details and used technologies
 This project is written in Kotlin and uses Model-View-Presenter for better testability.
+One of the goals of this app is to work on as many Android versions as pragmatically possible.
+That's why it can be installed on devices as old as API 16 (Jelly Bean), covering 99.93% of the active Android devices worldwide.

 The app is built, Unit and Instrumentation tested and then deployed to Google Play automatically with the help of Travis and Fastlane Supply.